jonmikeli/azureiotdevicesimulator5-pnp/README.md

 DTDL is based on open standards (JSON-LD and RDF).

+The concepts integrated in this simulator are:
+ - components
+ - interfaces
+ - properties (the parser processes writable and readble properties.
+Only the writable properties are included in the automatic processes.)
+ - telemetries
+ - commands

 ## Models
 In order to keep coherence in the whole solution (Cloud IoT part and the simulator/devices part), the used DTDL models have to be reachable from both sides.